Skip to main content

 • Add archive and identifier checksums for CBIcall-provided downloads.

-• Run bin/cbicall validate-resources --bundle <resource-key>.
+• Run bin/cbicall validate-resources --resource <resource-key>.